 To achieve the goals of Policy 2.035, the following goals and objectives are to be used by the Wellness Promotion Task Force to evaluate the strengths, weaknesses, and resources of the School District.
 The District is encouraging a positive and proactive approach to this exciting opportunity to impact students' health and their school environment.
-In all aspects of wellness promotion, Polistrict personnel should act as role models for good nutrition and physical activity behaviors by adopting personal health habits that reinforce positive wellness messages.
+In all aspects of wellness promotion, district personnel should act as role models by adopting personal health habits that reinforce positive wellness messages.

-1. NUTRITION EDUCATION

-- Goal: To promote nutrition education with the objective of improving students' health and reducing childhood obesity. - b.
+- 1. NUTRITION EDUCATION - a.
+Goal: To promote nutrition education with the objective of improving students' health and reducing childhood obesity. - b.
 Objectives: - i.
-The staff responsible for nutrition education should be adequately prepared and participate regularly in professional development activities to effectively deliver an accurate nutrition education program as planned.
-Preparation and professional development activities should provide basic knowledge of nutrition combined with skill practice in program specific activities and instructional techniques and strategies designed to promote healthy eating habits. - ii. i.
-Nutrition education is a component of comprehensive health education and can be integrated through classroom teachers, and school nurses in schools that do not have a certified health education teacher. - iii.
-Nutrition education information should be reviewed by a qualified and credentialed professional (e.g. School Food and Nutrition Specialist (SFNS), a Registered and/or Licensed Dietitian (R.D., and/or L.D. /N), who is specialized in school-based childhood nutrition). - iv. iii.The school cafeteria should serve as a "learning library" to allow students to apply critical thinking skills taught in the classroom.

-- v. iv.Nutrition education should involve sharing information with families and the broader community to positively impact students and the health of the community. - vi. v.The District should provide wellness information, including nutrition education, to students, staff and the community through such means as the District's website. - vii.
-Vi.Students should be encouraged to start each day with a healthy breakfast, be encouraged to eat a healthy lunch to include fruits and vegetables, and a healthy after school snack to increase learning and sustain energy throughout the day.
+Nutrition education is a component of comprehensive health education and can be integrated through classroom teachers, and school nurses in schools that do not have a certified health education teacher. - ii.
+Nutrition education information should be reviewed by a qualified and credentialed professional (e.g. School Food and Nutrition Specialist (SFNS), a Registered and/or Licensed Dietitian (R.D., and/or L.D. /N), who is specialized in school-based childhood nutrition). - iii.
+The school cafeteria should serve as a "learning library" to allow students to apply critical thinking skills taught in the classroom. - iv.
+Nutrition education should involve sharing information with families and the broader community to positively impact students and the health of the community. - v.
+The District should provide wellness information, including nutrition education, to students, staff and the community through such means as the District's website. - vi.
+Students should be encouraged to start each day with a healthy breakfast, be encouraged to eat a healthy lunch to include fruits and vegetables, and a healthy after school snack to increase learning and sustain energy throughout the day.